Jontem/jontem.github.io/_posts/2022-01-04-what-is-opentelemetry.md

 A log entry is a text record that has a timestamp.
 Logs is an independant data source but can also be attached to spans.

 ## Baggage
 Bagagge is a mechanism for propagating observability events as name/value pairs in a distributed transaction.
+This can be used to store data about a trace across process-boundaries.

-## Data collection
+## Context propagation
-The OpenTelemtry Collector is a vendor-agnostic implementation of receiving, processing and exporting of telemetry data.
-This can for example be run on every node in kubernetes to collect or receive telemetry data for containers running on that node.
+Signals are built on shared a mechanism called context propagation.
+The context provides a way to store state and accessing data over the lifetime of a distributed transaction.
+Propagators are used to serialize and deserialize context over different protocols.